TrevorSLong/Numerical-Methods/Simpson/README.md

    * [I] = Simpson(x,y);

 # Important Note
+   * This program uses the trapazoidal rule for the last interval if there is an even<br/>
+   number of intervals
-This program currently does not evaluate the integral properly.
+   * This program currently does not evaluate the integral properly.